absmach/supermq-docs/docs/api.md

   "id": "dd2dc8d4-f7cf-42f9-832b-81cae9a8e90a",
   "owner_id": "94939159-d129-4f17-9e4e-cc2d615539d7",
   "parent_id": "2766ae94-9a08-4418-82ce-3b91cf2ccd3e",
-  "name": "testgroup2",
+  "name": "Customer Support",
-  "description": "test group 2 description", "created_at": "2023-06-15T09:42:34.063997Z",
+  "description": "This group would be responsible for providing support to users of the platform.", "created_at": "2023-06-15T09:42:34.063997Z", "updated_at": "0001-01-01T00:00:00Z",
-  "updated_at": "0001-01-01T00:00:00Z",
   "status": "enabled"